ImaBweaver/SalesforceGoogleMapIntegration/README.md

 Server-Side Controller - Performs most of the operative heavy lifting.
 It gets values from the client-side controller, does the operation, and returns the value.
 There are multiple functions in this server-side controller that do different things.

+TestGoogleMapsController - Test class written that provides 100% code coverage (needed for change set from sandbox to production)

 Anyway, feel free to tool around and make any updates you need to.

 Thanks,